xwmx/nb/README.md

 Password-protected notes are encrypted with AES-256 using OpenSSL by default.
 GPG is also supported and can be configured in `notes settings`.
-Encrypted notes can also be decrypted using the OpenSSL and GPG command line tools directly, so you aren't dependent on `notes` to decrypt your files.
+Encrypted notes can be decrypted using the OpenSSL and GPG command line tools directly, so you aren't dependent on `notes` to decrypt your files.